 I think the authors are spot-on.
 In fact, I would go so far to say that people don't have time for God either.
 So what is the solution?

-Shannan and I were in Oxford, England last week.
+Shannan and I were in Oxford, England awhile back.
 My meeting for the day over, we strolled the grounds of Magdalen College, the home of C.S.
 Lewis from 1925 to 1954.
 "It was while he was at Magdalen that Lewis rediscovered his Christian faith, and wrote many of the books which established his reputation," including the Chronicles of Narnia.

 Our day in Oxford was hurried, but delightful.
 The delight came with the history and the views you see below, but especially with the walk down the tree-lined path.